adamhadani/logtools/PYTHON3-README.md

 ## Test and operations

 ### Test and operative environment
- This is really setting up the development / maintenance environment:
+ This is really setting up the development / maintenance environment; I developped the habit to use virtualenv with precisely versionned Python packages when trying to operate with SQLSoup, since this entailed compatiblility issues.
+ It is probably not necessary now.

  - setup a `virtualenv`environment, requiring Python 3.8.6, ( or whatever version
    you want to use.
 Python 3.8.6 happens to be the native Python-3 on my system,